-- After a couple of seconds, the cleaning info will be written and the card will be ready to use at the TTG units.
+- After a couple of seconds, the cleaning info will be written and the card will be ready to use.

 NOTE: Make sure this card stays with the staff or with the cleaning company.
 Cleaning reports can be accessed via the web portal.